order 0 a 0.324 c 0.176 g 0.176 t 0.324

 To be precise, each probability is a number p, where

 p can be matched by the regular expression

 and is in the range 0 ≤ p ≤ 1.

 It is important to note that probabilities of zero (or one) are not allowed because these cause asymptotic conditions in the equations used by our programs.
 They are also unlikely to be correct - just because the dataset used to calculate a background might not contain any instances of "CGAAA" does not mean that it is impossible.
-For this reason the tool fasta-get-markov automatically adds pseudocounts unless it is specifically told not to.
+For this reason the tool fasta-get-markov automatically adds pseudocounts to the observed letter counts (unless it is specifically told not to).